 Acrobat <9 (Standard and the free Reader)

-The first time you do this you’ll have to write in a category (e.g. Red Stamps).
+The first time you do this you’ll have to type in a category (e.g. Red Stamps).
 When you import a second stamp you can simply select this option.
 You can also name the stamp.

 When you have downloaded all your stamps and are ready to start marking up your document, select the drop-down menu from the stamp icon in the ribbon menu, and the categories you have created will be listed along with the defaults.
 You can then select the stamp from the category you require.